 Defect Assessment and Resolution

-During testing, Honeywell and Microsoft will jointly agree on solution related defects and their priority.
+During testing, Customer and Microsoft will jointly agree on solution related defects and their priority.
 The Microsoft team will fix all in scope P1 and P2 defects.
 Defect priorities are shown in the following table.

 Table 10: Defect Priorities